Recreation Facilities Re-Opening Plan

-Remember that Endicott Park is a “carry in carry” out facility.
+Remember that Endicott Park is a “carry-in, carry-out" facility.
 A limited number of lidless trash barrels may be available in certain areas of the park.
-Consistent with other playgrounds across Town, the Playground is scheduled to open in Phase 2, please follow all playground guidelines.
+Consistent with other playgrounds across Town, the Playground is opened in Phase 2, with a portable hand washing station located at the entrance to the playground area.
+Please follow all playground guidelines.

 - Community Gardens

 The Community Gardens will be open during the posted hours of Endicott Park.
 Users should avoid sharing personal equipment.
 Users are responsible for sanitizing communal tools, hoses, and other equipment before and after use.
 Garden plots may only be shared by a single household.
 All other Garden Council rules are in effect.